-35 Years Ago: Dio Release a Metal Masterpiece, ‘The Last in Line’
+How Dio Created the Metal Masterpiece ‘The Last in Line’

-After all, the previous year's hit Holy Diver was a debut album in name only.
-Between his recent exploits with Black Sabbath (whose career he helped save from oblivion), prior service with Ritchie Blackmore's Rainbow, the band Elf and countless, oft-forgotten groups dating all the way back to the late '50s, Ronald James Padavona had been preparing for his close up for a long, long time.
+The previous year's hit Holy Diver had been a debut album in name only.
+Between his recent exploits with Black Sabbath (whose career Dio helped save from oblivion), prior service with Ritchie Blackmore's Rainbow, the band Elf and countless, oft-forgotten groups dating all the way back to the late '50s, Ronald James Padavona had been preparing for his close up for a long, long time.

 Watch Dio's 'The Last in Line' Video